-I’m worried just as much as the next guy, which is why I’m going the structured products route which provides principal guarantees or downside buffers in exchange for locking up my money for a certain period of time.
+I'm hedged with structured products during a stock market armageddon.
+It provides principal guarantees or downside buffers in exchange for locking up my money for a certain period of time.

 IN VIOLENT DOWNTURNS CONSIDER THE FOLLOWING